 3. Air Conditioner Smells Musty

-People who contact us about this issue usually share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
-Also called dirty sock syndrome, this smell is typically caused by a filthy evaporator coil that has mold, mildew and bacteria buildup.
+People who reach us regarding this problem often share their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also called dirty sock syndrome, this smell is usually caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in locations where you use heating at night and during the morning before switching to cooling later on.
+Dirty sock syndrome is most often seen in climates where you use heating at night and during the morning before switching to cooling during the afternoon.

 How to Repair It

-The best approach for preventing dirty sock syndrome is to regularly replace your air filter and schedule routine air conditioning maintenance with Willco Air Conditioning, Refrigeration & Heating Inc..
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also create noxious odors.
+The best method for preventing dirty sock syndrome is to regularly get a new air filter and schedule regular air conditioning maintenance with Willco Air Conditioning, Refrigeration & Heating Inc..
+We’ll keep the evaporator coil clean and the drainage system unblocked, because stagnant water can also create nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a strong, vinegar-like odor, it can be the result of several situations, like:
+If you are dealing with air conditioner mildew smell or a pungent, vinegar-like odor, it can be caused by several situations, including:

 - Extra condensation